Aliases for CASP8 Gene

 GeneCards Summary for CASP8 Gene

 CASP8 (Caspase 8, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP8 include autoimmune lymphoproliferative syndrome with recurrent viral infections and autoimmune lymphoproliferative syndrome, type iib.
+Diseases associated with CASP8 include autoimmune lymphoproliferative syndrome, type iib and autoimmune lymphoproliferative syndrome with recurrent viral infections.
 Among its related pathways are Pathways in cancer and ERK Signaling.
 GO annotations related to this gene include cysteine-type peptidase activity and cysteine-type endopeptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP8 Gene